 Copperfield College’s ‘whole school’ approach to literacy allows all students to develop their literacy skills and undertake targeted intervention if necessary.

-All students at years 7 and 8 participate in our Literate Practices Program, consisting of four ability-based sessions per week.
+All students at years 7 and 8 participate in our Literacy Program, consisting of four ability-based sessions per week.